someobserver/recurgence/math/11-temporal-field-emission/index.md

 #### 11.5.4 Babelian Effect at Scale

-The fragmentation of collective semantic understanding due to temporal field incompatibilities creates the "Babelian Effect"—after the Tower of Babel, which serves as a structural metaphor for the consequences of recursive systems hitting complexity limits without sufficient constraints.
+The fragmentation of collective semantic understanding due to temporal field incompatibilities creates the "Babelian Effect"—after the Tower of Babel, which is a structural metaphor for the consequences of recursive systems hitting complexity limits without sufficient constraints.

 The formal model of this effect: